 |It is hard to get into this career.
 A considerable amount of work-related skill, knowledge, or experience is required for this career.|

 76% of Social and Community Service Managers said they were satisfied with their job and 82% said they feel like their job is making other people’s lives better.

 You can read more about these career personality types here.

 People who are suitable for this job tends to like starting up and carrying out projects.
 They like leading people and making many decisions.
 Sometimes they require risk taking and often deal with business..

 They also like working with, communicating with, and teaching people.
 They like helping or providing service to others.

-Social and Community Service Managers job description, Social and Community Service Managers salary, Social and Community Service Managers information, what is the job of a Social and Community Service Manager like, pros and cons about Social and Community Service Managers, colleges and universities for Social and Community Service Managers, is Social and Community Service Managers the right career for me, Quite Hard careers to get into, careers in Management
+Social and Community Service Managers job description, Social and Community Service Managers salary, Social and Community Service Managers information, what is the job of a Social and Community Service Manager like, pros and cons about Social and Community Service Managers, colleges and universities for Social and Community Service Managers, is Social and Community Service Managers the right career for me, careers in Management

 Adoption Services Manager, Adult Daycare Coordinator, Borough Coordinator, Bureau Director, Child Welfare Director, Children’s Service Supervisor, Clinical Services Director, Club Manager, Community Center Director, Community Organization Director